illpro/do-dyndns/README.md

 public IP address.
 The process monitors the server's public IP, and when necessary, creates or updates a DNS A record using the Digital Ocean API.

-First you will need to generate an API access token from Digital Ocean and create a `do.token` file in any of these locations:
+First you will need to generate a [Personal Access Token][1] from Digital Ocean and place it into a `do.token` file in any of these locations:

-    # create toke in the project directory
+    # create token file in the project directory to paste into
-    echo "aaaabbbbbcccccc" | sudo tee /full/path/to/project/do.token
+    sudo vi /full/path/to/project/do.token

-    # create token file in the app etc config
+    # create token file in the app etc config to paste into
     sudo mkdir -p /etc/illpro/do-dns
-    echo "aaaabbbbbcccccc" | sudo tee /etc/illpro/do-dns/do.token
+    sudo vi /etc/illpro/do-dns/do.token

-    # create token file in the shell home directory
+    # create token file in the shell home directory to paste into
-    echo "aaaabbbbbcccccc" | tee ${HOME}/do.token
+    sudo vi ${HOME}/do.token

 Once you have made the `do.token` file, you need to finish configuration, in particular you will need to define the domain you want to control with Dynamic